-People sometimes ask, "What is therapy?"
+People often ask, "What is therapy?"
 There are many different types of therapy (also known as 'counselling' and 'psychotherapy'), and many different ideas about what it is and how it can help.
 Here are just a few general ideas about what therapy is, and why we might sometimes need it:

-Therapy is time set aside by you and the therapist to look at what has brought you to therapy.
-This might include talking about life events, (past and present), feelings, emotions, relationships, ways of thinking and patterns of behaviour.
+"Therapy is time set aside by you and the therapist to look at what has brought you to therapy.
+This might include talking about life events, (past and present), feelings, emotions, relationships, ways of thinking and patterns of behaviour."

 BACP information sheet C2, 2013